Difference between CompTIA Security+ SY0-401 and SY0-501?

 Should I take the Security+ SY0-401 now or wait for the SY0-501 exam?

 The short answer is of course that you should take the version available at the time you need to be certified.
 Doesn’t take a genius to figure that one out!
-However there are other considerations too.
-One is that although the “latest and greatest” always has its appeal, when it comes to CompTIA certification your certification is valid for three years from the date you pass the exam.
+However, there are other considerations too.
+One is that although the “latest and greatest” always has its appeal, chances of success at the exam matters too.
+When it comes to CompTIA certification your certification is valid for three years from the date you pass the exam.
 It doesn’t matter if that date happens to be one day before the retirement date of the exam, you are still certified for three years no matter what.
 The other consideration is always a tendency to prefer “the devil we know”.
-There is predictability in committing to Security+ SY0-401 that the SY0-501 objectives can’t offer just yet.
-It seems pretty certain that if you are planning on getting certified in 2016 and even into spring of 2017 you will have to pick the current version.
+There is predictability in committing to Security+ SY0-401 that the SY0-501 objectives can’t offer just yet as it is known that CompTIA adjusts and recalibrates an exam for the first six months to a year post release date.

 CompTIA Security+ Practice Test

-CertBlaster offers practice tests for Security+ SY0-401.
-The product includes 500 questions including what CompTIA refers to as the Performance Based Question (PBQ).
-Below is a screenshot of an important Performance Based Question type that you will face at the Security+ exam.
-This type of question puts you in a situation where you have been hacked, you get to see the script used and from analyzing that script you will be asked to figure out what server is under attack, by what type of attack and you will be asked to enunciate the best defense against that attack.
+CertBlaster offers practice tests for Security+ SY0-501.
+The product includes 450 questions, including what CompTIA calls Performance-Based Questions (PBQs).
+Below is a screenshot of an important Performance Based Question type that you’ll face in the Security+ exam.
+This type of question puts you in a situation where you’ve been hacked and can see the script used.
+Based on the script, you’ll be asked what server is under attack, what type of attack it is, and the best defense against that attack.